Plutonium(IV) oxide

 Plutonium(IV) oxide, or plutonia, is a chemical compound with the formula PuO_{2}.
 This high melting-point solid is a principal compound of plutonium.
 It can vary in color from yellow to olive green, depending on the particle size, temperature and method of production.

 Structure

 PuO_{2} crystallizes in the fluorite motif, with the Pu^{4+} centers organized in a face-centered cubic array and oxide ions occupying tetrahedral holes.
-PuO_{2} owes its utility as a nuclear fuel to the fact that vacancies in the octahedral holes allows room for fission products.
-In nuclear fission, one atom of plutonium splits into two.
-The vacancy of the octahedral holes provides room for the new product and allows the PuO_{2} monolith to retain its structural integrity.

 At high temperatures PuO_{2} tends to lose oxygen, becoming sub-stoichiometric PuO_{2−x}, with the introduction of lower valence Pu^{3+}.
 This continues into the molten liquid state where the local Pu-O coordination number drops to predominantly 6-fold, compared to 8-fold in the stoichiometric fluorite structure.

 Properties

 Plutonium dioxide is a stable ceramic material with an extremely low solubility in water and with a high melting point (2,744 °C).
 The melting point was revised upwards in 2011 by several hundred degrees, based on evidence from rapid laser melting studies which avoid contamination by any container material.

 As with all plutonium compounds, it is subject to control under the Nuclear Non-Proliferation Treaty.